|Texicana Pork Sandwich|

 - When the oil is sizzling, fry the steaks without them touching.
 Fry on each side for about 4-5 minutes or until golden brown.
 Don’t crowd, you may need to cook in batches.
 Always use tongs to flip meat.
 Remove the finished steaks to the paper towel covered plate.
 You can keep the steaks warm in the oven on the lowest setting.
 Add more oil if the pan gets dry.

-- To make a sandwich, smear both sides of the bun with Lime Chipotle Mayo.
+- To make a sandwich, smear both sides of the bun with Lime Chipotle Mayo or Salsa Verde.
 Place on the warm steak.
 Top with a heap of warm, grilled peppers and onions and then a slice of cold tomato.
 Serve right away.